Le lien vers cette page a été envoyé avec succès aux destinataires.

 Social levies (CSG, CRDS...) on wealth income

-Social levies apply to your income from assets and investments: generalized social contribution (CSG), contribution to the repayment of social debt (CRDS), social levy, additional contribution, solidarity levy.
+Are you wondering about the social security taxes that apply to your wealth and investment income?
+There are five: generalized social contribution (CSG), contribution to the repayment of social debt (CRDS), social levy, additional contribution, solidarity levy.
 However, some income is exempt.
-Moreover, if you are a non-resident for tax purposes, you benefit from specific exemptions.
+If you are a non-resident for tax purposes, you benefit from specific exemptions.
+We tell you what information to know depending on whether or not you are a French tax resident.

 What applies to you ?